Szymok/blockchain-network/README.md

 ## Limitations

-The current version mainly presents the operation of the blockchain network, where, among others, creating a transaction, mining a block and displaying the current network
+The current version mainly presents the operation of the blockchain network, where, among others, creating a transaction, mining a block and displaying the current network.

 ## Planned features but not implemented